 Across coastal North Carolina, only locals knew how to find most of those black- and Indian-friendly beaches.

 A few miles from where I grew up, for instance, there was Shady View Beach, which the Dove family operated on the Neuse River, in North Harlowe, a rural community in Craven County.
-African American families came from as far as New Bern, 35 miles away, to enjoy the beach there.
+African American families came from at least as far as Pitt County, 75 miles away, to enjoy the beach there.

-To the north, people of color in Pamlico County gathered at Rainbow Beach in Maribel, on the Bay River, or they went to Styron’s Beach or Cooper’s Beach in Oriental.
+To the north, many people of color in Pamlico County gathered at Rainbow Beach in Maribel, a remote little community down by the salt marshes on the Bay River.
+Others went to Styron’s Beach or Cooper’s Beach in Oriental.

 An ocean beach resort that was open to people of color also briefly operated on Bogue Banks, a barrier island in Carteret County.
 Established in 1923, Asbury Beach was located two miles from Fort Macon, on the east end of the island.
 The little resort had a swimming beach, a pavilion and a bathhouse.